e271828e/Flight.jl/docs/notes/design/framework_spec.md

 resolve asymmetrically:

-- *Events → ticks: handled by machinery already in place.* Due discrete components' `g` stages are gated *into* the sweep (§11.5), so every iteration round refreshes them for free — same `z` (their `g` has not run), post-transition inputs.
+- *Events → ticks: handled by machinery already in place.* Due discrete components' output stages (`h_z`/`h_zu`) are gated *into* the sweep (§11.5), so every iteration round refreshes them for free — same `z` (their `g` has not run), post-transition inputs.
 At quiescence, their published outputs reflect the settled boundary instant, which is exactly what "sampling at t" should mean for a logically-instantaneous cascade.
   Earlier rounds' tentative values are internal scratch, like RK stage evaluations;
   §11.3 extends naturally: external readers observe the table only after the boundary sequence *completes*.
-- *Ticks → events: structurally impossible.* A tick's `g` stages contribute nothing guards have not already seen (they run inside the sweep, from current `z`); its `g` update writes `z⁺`, which is invisible until the component's *next* tick decodes it (`h_z` is the sole reader of `z`) — the standard one-sample `z⁻¹` delay of sampled-data control, here enforced by construction.
+- *Ticks → events: structurally impossible.* A tick's output stages contribute nothing guards have not already seen (they run inside the sweep, from current `z`); its `g` update writes `z⁺` after the sweep, and `z⁺` is first decoded at the owner's *next* tick, so it is invisible to every reader within the boundary — the standard one-sample `z⁻¹` delay of sampled-data control, here enforced by construction.
 Nothing that happens after quiescence can flip a guard, so no combined event/tick fixed point exists to iterate.

 The boundary macro-sequence, final form (boundary zero — initialization — is